MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 ## Namespaces
 With this release, we introduce a new language feature - **namespaces**.

-Namespaces allow library authors (and us) to isoalate functions into dedicated sub sections.
+Namespaces allow library authors (and us) to isolate functions into dedicated sub sections.

 Here is an example: